Middle-High-German-Conceptual-Database/xml-ontology-2023/README.md

 # MHDBDB XML Ontology

-This directory contains all sources of the dhPLUS XML Ontology.
+This directory contains all sources of the MHDBDB XML Ontology.

 ## Template Usage